 I’m definitely a shaver, but I’ve dabbled in depilatory creams sometimes.
-You see, as much as I love the ease and convenience of shaving, it’s a chore I have to do every day.
-Depilatory creams, instead, promised to keep my legs hair-free for 4 or 5 days, so, of course, I had to give them a shot.
+As much as I love the ease and convenience of shaving, it’s a chore I have to do every day.
+Depilatory creams promise to keep my legs hair-free for 4 or 5 days, so, of course, I gave them a try.

-Unfortunately, they didn’t work that well for me.
+Unfortunately, they never worked that well for me.
 I never seem to get a close shave with them, and, maybe because of that, my hair start growing back the next day.
 Plus, depilatory creams are more time-consuming – you have to apply them, wait for them to do their thing, and take them off.

 So, I went back to shaving.
 But, I remained curious about them.
 What is it about them that makes hair fall off?
 How do depilatory creams work, basically?
 Let’s investigate: